 NorthRiver must report all spills or releases that are or may cause an adverse effect as defined in the Responsible Energy Act and the Alberta Environmental Protection and Enhancement Act (EPEA) regarding the Energy Industry.
 The AER must be notified through the 24-Hour Response Line.
 This system is designed to streamline and standardize the reporting of spills and to ensure a coordinated, integrated response from different government agencies.
-The AER 24-Hour Response Line notifies both Alberta Environment and Parks (AEP) and Environment and Climate Change Canada.
+The AER 24-Hour Response Line notifies both Ministry of Environment and Protective Areas (EPA) and Environment and Climate Change Canada.